Gfoisy1986/Guil-OS/README.md

 # **Guil‑OS — A Minimalist, Modular, Bare‑Metal x86 Operating System**

-Guil‑OS is a lightweight, modular, and fully hand‑crafted operating system designed for retro x86 hardware.
+Guil‑OS is a lightweight, modular, and fully hand‑crafted operating system designed for retro x86_64 hardware.
-It focuses on **clarity**, **maintainability**, and **hardware longevity**, offering a clean architecture that avoids bloat and embraces simplicity.

-This project is both a technical playground and a manifesto for **ethical, ecological computing**:
-reviving old machines, reducing e‑waste, and proving that elegant software can run on modest hardware.

 ---

 ## 🚀 **Features**

+### ** Brand new Bootloader**
+- Now scan if Guil-OS is present on drive...

 ### **🧠 Protected Mode Kernel**
 - Custom GDT